Iomote/iomote.github.io/_arduino/06_CloudCommunication.md

 position: 6
 ---

 X400 can be considered an "always on" device, permanently connected with the cloud.
 The **Iomote Core** manages the connection with the cloud and the messages.
 All the messages (data and notification) are sent from the application processor to the **Iomote Core**, that is responsible of storing it inside the non-volatile memory and delivering it to the cloud.
 If there is some issue with the connection is not a problem, because all the messages are stored inside the non volatile memory.
-So, as soon as the application processor send them to the **Iomote Core**, they are permanently stored until they are not correctly delivered to the cloud.
-No matter if the network goes down, no matter if the power cable is unplugged, messages are stored inside the flash memory, so, as soon as an internet connection will be available (ethernet or 2G/3G), the device will send all the pending messages in memory.
+So, as soon as the application processor sends them to the **Iomote Core**, they are permanently stored until they are correctly delivered to the cloud.
+No matter if the network goes down, no matter if the power cable is unplugged, messages are stored inside the flash memory, so, when an internet connection will be available (ethernet or 2G/3G), the device will send each pending message in memory.

 In addition, X400 **Iomote Core** can receive user messages from cloud (cloud to device messages).
 Up to 10 messages can be stored on non-volatile memory, so **App processor** can read them without worry about _timings_.

->**Daily message quota and pending messages**
+>**Pending messages**
 >
 >Pending messages affect ONLY the quota of the day in which they are stored in memory.
 >